thejjw/image-hover-save-chrome-extension/README.md

 # Image Hover Save Chrome Extension

-A minimal Chrome extension that allows you to quickly save images by hovering over them (and more).
+A Chrome extension that allows you to quickly save images by hovering over them (and more).
 When you hover over an image for a configurable amount of time, a download button appears that lets you save the image directly to your default downloads folder.

 ## Features